sap-labs-france/ev-server/README.md

 It can also communicate with the charging stations (reboot, stop a transaction...)

-The protocol used by this application server is OCPP (Open Charge Point Protocol) in version 1.2, 1.5 and 1.6 (SOAP.)
+The protocol used by this application server is OCPP (Open Charge Point Protocol) in version 1.2, 1.5 and 1.6 (SOAP).

 Other protocols, like the ISO 15118, or OCPP 2.0 will also be supported in the future.